SiddhiK13/SiddhiK13/README.md

 ✨ I’m a passionate Computer Engineering student with a strong focus on Java and modern web technologies.
 I love building applications that solve real-world problems with elegant code.

-💼 I've contributed to open-source frameworks like [Frappe](https://github.com/frappe/frappe) and built various web apps ranging from restaurant sites to car rental platforms.
+💼 I've contributed to open-source frameworks and built various web apps ranging from restaurant sites to car rental platforms.

 🛠️ Constantly learning and upskilling through side projects, internships, and open-source work.